nylo-core/nylo.dev/resources/docs/5.x/state-management.md

 You should use State Management when you have a widget that needs to be updated without rebuilding the entire page.

 For example, let's imagine you have created an ecommerce app.
-You have built a widget to display the total amount of items in the users cart.
+You have built a widget to display the total amount of items in the users' cart.
 Let's call this widget `Cart()`.

 A state managed `Cart` widget in Nylo would look something like this.